 How are strokes treated?

-Treatment depends on the severity of the stroke and the condition of the patient.
-They include emergency IV treatment to remove clots and restore blood flow; endovascular procedures, including the insertion of a stent or the delivery of medicine directly to the brain; or surgery to repair blood vessels and reduce pressure on the brain.
+Treatment depends on the severity of the stroke and the condition of the patient and can range from emergency IV treatment to remove clots and restore blood flow, endovascular procedures including the insertion of a stent or the delivery of medicine directly to the brain or surgery to repair blood vessels and reduce pressure on the brain.

-The stroke specialists at Baptist Brain & Spine Network work in collaboration with Baptist-affiliated neurologists and neurosurgeons to diagnose and treat strokes quickly and minimize their impact so our patients have the best chance to recover fully and return to their normal lives as soon as possible.
-In fact, Baptist is an established leader when it comes to positive patient outcomes.
+The stroke specialists at Baptist’s Brain & Spine Network work in collaboration with the neurologists and neurosurgeons from Semmes Murphey Clinic to diagnose and treat strokes quickly and minimize their impact so our patients have the best chance to fully recover and return to their normal lives as soon as possible.

 How does Baptist diagnose and treat stroke emergencies?

 When a patient arrives in our emergency department with neurological symptoms, our team will immediately assess their condition.
-If a Stroke Neurologist is not immediately available at the hospital, we then use a video communication technology called Teleneurology, which gives us 24/7 access to a specially-trained stroke neurologist who provides consultation from an off-site location.
+We then use a telemedicine cart, a video communication technology called Teleneurology designed to allow a neurologist to provide 24/7 consultation from an off-site location.

-The remote physician is on the video within 5 minutes to help provide a diagnosis, oversee the administration of medicines, develop a plan of care, and recommend transferring the patient to a higher level of care, if necessary.
+The remote physician is on the video within minutes to help provide a diagnosis, oversee the administration of medicines, develop a plan of care and recommend transferring the patient to a higher level of care, if necessary.